Sinacam/interface/README.md

 #### `friend T* target<T>(interface& i)`
 #### `friend const T* target<T>(const interface& i)`
 Returns a pointer to the underlying object.
 Returns `nullptr` if type doesn't match.
+A declaration of `target` must be visible at the call site. `using adl_helper::target;` can be used.

 #### `operator bool()`
 Tests whether the interface holds anything.